 - ''Roland Rat: Superstar" had a Parody Commercial spot for "My Little Warthog", with the tagline: "To have, to hold, and to smell"

-- In Heavenly Nostrils, Phoebe is a fan of the cartoon Pastel Unicorns and has a bunch of the toys.
+- In Phoebe And Her Unicorn, Phoebe is a fan of the cartoon Pastel Unicorns and has a bunch of the toys.
 In a few strips (like on March 17, 2013, and on August 11, 2013) she discusses recent plot developments from the show, and they're barely-veiled references to actual episodes of Friendship Is Magic.

 - In Rhapsodies, Shilo's daughter, Bonnie, enjoys playing with her ''Pony Pals'' play set which includes the throne room of the Pony Ruler, the Pink Unicorn!

-- In Draconia Chronicles, we have My Little Dracony: Togetherness is Magical, which is immensely popular despite being intended for dragonlings; so much so that it's implied that even P.O.W.'s are allowed to watch it (although it's stated to be anti-tiger propaganda rather than a 30-minute toy commercial)-and they like it too(!).
+- In Draconia Chronicles, we have My Little Dracony: Togetherness is Magical, which is immensely popular despite being intended for dragonlings; so much so that it's implied that even prisoners of war are allowed to watch it (although it's stated to be anti-tiger propaganda rather than a 30-minute toy commercial)—and they like it too(!).

 - In Homestuck: